Dianna Gwilliams

 Dianna Lynn Gwilliams DL (born 26 May 1957) is an American-British retired Anglican priest.
 She served as Dean of Guildford, 2013-2023.

 Early life and education

 Gwilliams was born on 26 May 1957 in Colorado, United States.
 She grew up in California, and was educated at Villa Park High School in Villa Park, California.
-She studied at the University of California, majoring in physics and chemistry, and graduating with a Bachelor of Arts (BA) degree in 1978.
+She studied at the University of California, majoring in physics and chemistry, and graduating with two Bachelor of Arts (BA) degrees in 1978.

-In 1978, she travelled to the United Kingdom while she was on tour (as a sound engineer) for a musical called The Witness.
+In 1978, she travelled to the United Kingdom to work as Sound Engineer on tour for a musical called The Witness.
 She was a sound engineer for 12 years.

 From 1989 to 1992, she trained for ordained ministry on the Southwark Ordination Course, a part-time theological training course.
 She later studied youth ministry and theological education at King's College London, graduating with a Master of Arts (MA) degree in 2001.